microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#4472 - Windows Terminal Session Management.md

 <td><strong>Compatibility</strong></td>
 <td>

-There are not any serious comptibility concerns with this specific set of features.
+There are not any serious compatibility concerns with this specific set of features.

 We will be changing the default behavior of the Terminal to auto-glom to the